 SEER Inquiry System - View

 Previous instructions from the CDC (Cancer - Collection and Coding Clarification for CNS Tumors - NPCR) stated that non-malignant blood vessel tumors in CNS sites are reportable and should be coded to the CNS site in which they arose.
-SINQ 20081113 also states that a blood vessel tumor, cavernoma/cavernous hemangioma in the brain is reportable.
-However, SINQ 20120034 contradicts this previous info stating site should be coded to C490, blood vessel for a blood vessel tumor (venous angioma) in the brain.
+SINQ 20081113 also states that a blood vessel tumor, cavernoma/cavernous hemangioma, in the brain is reportable.
+However, SINQ 20120034 contradicts this previous answer stating the site should be coded to C490 [blood vessel] for a blood vessel tumor (venous angioma) in the brain.

 If blood vessel tumors arising in a CNS site are no longer reportable, please specify the site/histology codes for these non-reportable tumors and when this change took place.

 Vascular tumors of the CNS are reportable when they arise in the dura or parenchyma of the CNS and should be coded accordingly.
 The instructions in the CDC book regarding primary site coding are not the most current instructions.